Additional Information for Campers, Parents, and Caregivers

 - Rain jacket

-- Rain pants (strongly recommended, as we will remain outdoors in light rain)
+- Rain pants (strongly recommended, as we will remain outdoors even in rain showers)

 - Change of clothes (or quick-dry outfits) – please note weather conditions and dress accordingly